Anirudh7369/UFDR-Agent/docs/WHATSAPP_EXTRACTION.md

 3. Upload is completed via `/api/uploads/{upload_id}/complete`
 4. Ingest worker processes the file
 5. If UFDR format is detected, WhatsApp extraction runs automatically
+6. **The extractor downloads the file directly from MinIO using the URL**
-6. Data is inserted into PostgreSQL
+7. Data is inserted into PostgreSQL

 Progress can be monitored via `/api/uploads/{upload_id}/ingest-progress`